 Next steps: Once you find a promising sponsor, click their profile for detailed analytics, check salary data on the Salary Explorer, or search for open positions directly on LinkedIn or Indeed.

-Data sourced from DOL OFLC disclosure files.
+Data sourced from DOL OFLC quarterly disclosure files.
 LCA filings indicate visa sponsorship activity, not current job openings.
 Not legal advice.
-Consider consulting an immigration attorney for guidance specific to your case.